tboulet/Operational-Research/README.md

 Improvements :
 - It can do slightly better by sampling the solutions without replacement.
 - If no solutions are found in the ball, it can increase the radius of the ball and try again.

+### Pyomo

+This is not an algorithm made by myself, but simply an implementation of the problem under the Pyomo framework, which is a Python library for optimization problems.
+This very efficient commercial library gives lower bound on the solution of any algorithms I will certainly implement, and is much faster.

 # VM Placement Problem variants